Inn: History

-In 14th century England, the courtyards of the inns were often not paved or cobbled but rather flattened earth or mud.
-These inns would be made of two-storey timber framed buildings with steep shingle roofs.
-Stableboys were in charge of stabling horses at the rear yard of the inn where they are watered and fed.
+In 14th-century England, the courtyards of the inns were often not paved or cobbled but rather flattened earth or mud.
+These inns would be made of two-story timber framed buildings with steep shingle roofs.
+Stable boys were in charge of stabling horses at the rear yard of the inn where they are watered and fed.
 Usual foods served included pottage, bread and cheese with ale for drinking.
 In some towns, innkeepers are only allowed to offer food and drinks to guests.
 The better managed inns would place fresh rushes on the floor, mixed with rose petals, lavender and herbs.
 Lighting would be dim, as candles were made of tallow.
 For toilet facilities, inns would simply provide a seat and a barrel which were emptied every morning.
 Beds would accommodate more than one man, sometimes even a dozen.

 During the 19th century, the inn played a major role in the growing transportation system of England.
 Industry was on the rise, and people were traveling more in order to keep and maintain business.
 The English inn was considered an important part of English infrastructure, as it helped maintain a smooth flow of travel throughout the country.

-As modes of transport have evolved, tourist lodging has adapted to serve each generation of traveller.
+As modes of transport have evolved, tourist lodging has adapted to serve each generation of traveler.
 A stagecoach made frequent stops at roadside coaching inns for water, food, and horses.
-A passenger train stopped only at designated stations in the city centre, around which were built grand railway hotels.
+A passenger train stopped only at designated stations in the city center, around which were built grand railway hotels.
 Motorcar traffic on old-style two-lane highways might have paused at any camp, cabin court, or motel along the way, while freeway traffic was restricted to access from designated off-ramps to side roads which quickly become crowded with hotel chain operators.

 The original functions of an inn are now usually split among separate establishments.
 For example, hotels, lodges and motels might provide the traditional functions of an inn but focus more on lodging customers than on other services; public houses (pubs) are primarily alcohol-serving establishments; and restaurants and taverns serve food and drink.
 (Hotels often contain restaurants serving full breakfasts and meals, thus providing all of the functions of traditional inns.
 Economy, limited service properties, however, lack a kitchen and bar, and therefore claim at most an included continental breakfast.)

 The lodging aspect of the word inn lives on in some hotel brand names, like Holiday Inn, and the Inns of Court in London were once accommodations for members of the legal profession.
 Some laws refer to lodging operators as innkeepers.